Renting a Condo Vs. an Apartment in NYC

 Renting a Condo Vs. an Apartment

-• A condominium is real property often manifested as an apartment unit in a building.
+- A condominium is a fundamental property often manifested as an apartment unit in a building.
 Condos are usually individually owned by different owners.
 These owners can choose to let out their condos as rental properties.

-• Some of the advantages of living a condo include modern finishes, better amenities, and having a more individual relationship with your landlord.
+- Some advantages of living in a condo include modern finishes, better amenities, and having a more individual relationship with your landlord.

-• The cons of living in an apartment building may include identical finishes in every unit, a landlord that refuses to update appliances, and units tend to be on the smaller side.
+- The cons of living in an apartment building may include identical finishes in every unit.
+This landlord refuses to update appliances and branches that tend to be on the smaller side.

 What Is a Condo?

-A condominium, otherwise known as a condo, is defined as a type of living space closely resembling that of an apartment, but a major difference is that a condo is an independently sold piece of real estate.
+A condominium, or a condo, is defined as a type of living space resembling an apartment.
+Still, a significant difference is that a condo is an independently sold real estate.

-Each individual unit of the condominium is separately owned, as each owner receives a legal deed of the purchased unit.
+Each condominium unit is separately owned, as each owner receives a legal deed from the purchased team.

-Interestingly enough, this piece of real estate is essentially air rights as the condominium unit is actually air space contained within a real property.
+Interestingly, this real estate is essentially air rights as the condominium unit is air space within a real property.

-If you are renting a condo in New York, the owner has complete control to refuse or accept any application that comes their way, which makes the tenant/owner relationship a little more personal than that of living in an apartment.
+Suppose you are renting a condo in New York.
+In that case, the owner has complete control to refuse or accept any application that comes their way, which makes the tenant/owner relationship a little more personal than that of living in an apartment.

 While the landlord isn't usually onsite like a Management Company, they are very responsive and may even reside in a different unit within the same building.